relativitydev/relativity.testing.framework/.github/ISSUE_TEMPLATE/bug_report.md

 ### Relativity Testing Framework Versions

-* Are you testing against a supported version listed below?
-  * RelativityOne current or preview versions
-  * Relativity Server 2022 (12.1) or later
 * Which version of Relativity.Testing.Framework are you using?
 * Which version of Relativity.Testing.Framework.Api are you using?

 ### Environment Details

 * What version of Relativity is being tested against?
+We only provide support for the versions listed below.
+  * RelativityOne current or preview versions
+  * Relativity Server 2022 (12.1) or later
 * What type of Relativity installation is being tested (Server or R1)?

 ## Additional context